False Killer Whale

 Diet and Nutrition

-The diet of this carnivorous (piscivorous and molluscivorous) animal considerably depends on the area of habitat, usually consisting of squid as well as various species of pelagic fish, tuna, wahoo and mahi mahi.
-The False killer whale is also known to consume smaller dolphins, and can prey on humpback and sperm whales on occasion.
+The diet of this carnivorous (piscivorous and molluscivorous) animal considerably depends on the area of habitat, usually consisting of squid as well as various species of pelagic fish, tuna, wahoo, and mahi mahi.
+False killer whales also consume smaller dolphins and can prey on humpback and sperm whales on occasion.

 Mating Habits